input-output-hk/marlowe/docs/marlowe-plutus.md

 - Having a single interpreter for all (or a particular group of) Marlowe contracts allows to monitor the blockchain for these kinds of contract, if desired.
 - Finally, there is a potential to special-case this sort of script, and implement a specialized, highly effective interpreter in Cardano CL itself.

-In our implementation we store a remaining contract in the _data script_ (see Section 4), which makes it visible to everyone.
+In our implementation, we store the remaining contract in the _data script_ (see Section 4), which makes it visible to everyone.
 This simplifies contract reflection and retrospection.

 ## Contract lifecycle on extended UTxO model